ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ########################

 The ``OFSwitch13Controller`` base class provides the basic interface for controller implementation.
-For sending OpenFlow messages to the switches, there are functions for *barrier request* and *echo request* messages.
-Furthermore, the ``DpctlCommand()`` function can be used by derived controllers to convert a variety of ``dpctl`` commands into OpenFlow messages and send it to the target switch.

-The controller uses OpenFlow message handlers to process different OpenFlow message received from the switches.
-Some handler methods can not be modified by derived class (like echo request and reply), as they must behave as already implemented.
+For sending OpenFlow messages to the switches, preferably use the ``dpctl`` commands.
+The controller also uses OpenFlow message handlers to process different OpenFlow message received from the switches.
+Some handler methods can not be modified by derived class, as they must behave as already implemented.
 Other handlers can be overridden by derived controllers to proper handle packets sent from switch to controller and implement the desired control logic.
-The current implementation of these virtual handler methods does
-nothing: just free the received message and returns 0.
+The current implementation of these virtual handler methods does nothing: just free the received message and returns 0.
 Note that handlers *must* free received messages (msg) when everything is fine.
 For ``HandleMultipartReply()`` implementation, note that there are several types of multipart replies that can be filtered.

 In the ``OFSwitch13LearningController`` implementation, the ``HandlePacketIn()`` function is used to handle packet-in messages sent from